w4k2/stream-learn/doc/streams.rst

 Class imbalance
 ===============

-Another area of data stream properties, different from the concept drift phenomenon, is the a priori probability of problem classes.
+Another area of data stream properties, different from the concept drift phenomenon, is the prior probability of problem classes.
 By default, a balanced stream is generated, i.e. one in which patterns of all classes are present in a similar number.

 .. code-block:: python